carlamissiona/ai-revolution/chapter-two.md

 “That sounds reasonable, But how do we ensure that this authority is fair and balanced?

 The story from the media session will continue until an interruption of the received signal from the disputed habitat.
 Damian this boy who sleeps on his couch innocently is bound to take a leave from his community study of today session.
-He is a Thelnu
+He is a Thelnu.
+Thelnu are peace loving and honest race.
+When encountering other races, Thelnu approach with a mixture of curiosity and caution.
+They harness the power of cosmic energies and have developed intricate energy-based weaponry and propulsion systems.

+This lad is